oracle-cne/ocne/doc/cluster-management/olvm.md

 **serverURL**
 The serverURL is the URL of the OLVM oVirt engine that is accessed via the OLVM oVirt REST API.

+**serverCA**
+The OLVM CA certificate inline.
+Mutually exclusive with serverCAPath field.
+Required if insecureSkipTLSVerify is false, the CA is not in the trust store, and serverCAPath is not specified.

 **serverCAPath**
 The local file that contains the OLVM CA certificate.
-Optional if insecureSkipTLSVerify is true.
+Mutually exclusive with serverCA field.
+Required if insecureSkipTLSVerify is false, the CA is not in the trust store, and serverCA is not specified.

 **credentialsSecret**
 The name and namespace of the OLVM credentials Kubernetes secret.